-

 Revolutionising immune health

-The Centre, co-led by WEHI and the Royal Melbourne Hospital, will bring together leading Australian and international researchers to transform how we research and treat the immune system.
-Through collaboration, it will accelerate the pace of medical discovery at a scale not seen anywhere else in the world.
+The centre, co-led by WEHI and the Royal Melbourne Hospital, will bring together leading Australian and international researchers with a shared mission to transform how we research and treat the immune system.
+Our goal is to accelerate discoveries into the underlying features and markers of immune health, to identify disease causes early and target appropriate treatment.

-The Centre is funded by an initial commitment of $100 million over 10 years – one of the largest and longest running philanthropic partnerships in Australian history.
+The centre is funded by an initial commitment of up to $100 million over 10 years – one of the largest and longest running philanthropic partnerships in Australian history.

 A world first for immune health

-The Snow Centre for Immune Health has a bold and ambitious global mission to improve the lives of people with immune diseases, using a novel approach to immune health.
+The Snow Centre for Immune Health has a global mission to improve the lives of people with immune diseases, using a new approach to immune health.

-The research program will decipher what factors give us good or poor immune health, transforming and accelerating personalised diagnosis and treatment for people suffering from immune diseases and dysfunction.
+The research program will decipher what factors give us good or poor immune health, transforming and accelerating personalised diagnosis and treatment for people living with immune diseases and dysfunction.

 Doing science in a new way